 Tell your doctor if you have ever had tuberculosis, if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common.

-an active infection;
+- an active or chronic infection;

-a history of low white blood cell counts;
+- low white blood cell counts;

-a weak immune system;
+- a weak immune system;

-a history of HIV, hepatitis B, or hepatitis C;
+- HIV, hepatitis B, or hepatitis C;

-a history of recurrent infections; or
+- a history of recurrent infections; or

-if you are scheduled to receive any vaccine.
+- if you have recently received or are scheduled to receive any vaccine.

 Treatment with Ilaris may increase your risk of developing cancer.
 Talk to your doctor about your individual risk.

-How should I use Ilaris?
+How will I receive Ilaris?

 Before you start treatment with Ilaris, your doctor may perform tests to make sure you do not have tuberculosis or other infections.